palkolab/lovelace-aliexpress-package-card/README.md

 ## Features

 - Display AliExpress package tracking information
-- Add new tracking numbers
+- Add new tracking numbers directly from the card
 - Edit and remove existing tracking numbers
+- Multi-language support with community-contributed translations *([See Localization section](#-localization--translations))*
 - Compatible with both light and dark themes

 ## Installation